uviclibraries/genai-research-tools-adv/informal-credentials.md

 ### Earn an Informal Credential or Badge

 # WE ARE CURRENTLY DEVELOPING THE CRITERIA FOR EARNING A BADGE FOR THIS WORKSHOP.
+- **MORE CRITERIA HERE**
+- A screenshot of a note saved to Notebook LM
+- A screenshot of a query synthesizing multiple texts (e.g. the two interview transcripts provided in the activity)

 ### Learn how you can share your DSC Badge
 To learn more about DSC badges and how you can share your them on LinkedIn profile, personal website, or resume, check our [DSC Badges webpage](https://onlineacademiccommunity.uvic.ca/dsc/badges/){:target="_blank"}.